The stair risers are the visible vertical part of the step.

-Poorly maintained hardwood stairs and stair risers can say a million words about how much you care your property.
+Poorly maintained hardwood stairs and stair risers can say a million words about how much you care about your property.

-No matter you choose to DIY paint the risers or opt to hire a professional painter, make sure that the right steps are followed to ensure you get the best-desired results.
+No matter you choose to DIY paint the risers or opt to hire a professional painter, make sure that the right steps are followed to ensure you get the best desired results.

 Step 1.
 Prepare the stairs

 Preparing your staircase before painting is important to ensure the paint is applied evenly and smoothly.